 While a season-ending Achilles injury will likely influence his potential earnings, there is precedent for passers signing lucrative contracts despite suffering the same injury.
 During the 2024 offseason, Kirk Cousins signed a four-year, $180 million contract ($100 million guaranteed), just over four months after suffering a torn Achilles.
 Cousins was also 35 years old at the time of signing, while Jones will be 29 entering next season.

 Both Jones and the Colts have expressed interest in running it back in 2026.
-Understandable, given each brought the best out of the other.
+Understandable, given that each brought the best out of the other.
 Under Colts’ head coach Shane Steichen, Jones earned his fifth season with a 70.0-plus PFF grade, while also leading the Colts to league-leading marks in EPA per play while healthy.

 Offensive EPA per play (Week 1-13)